 Assessing the Site

-Take a good gander at your chosen spot.
-Is it level?
+Before laying your decking on either soil or grass, spend time taking a look at your chosen site.
+Consider the following questions:is it level?
 Does it have good drainage?
 Are there any obstacles like tree roots or underground pipes?
-Answering these questions now will save you a world of bother later.
+Answering these questions will save you a world of bother and are essential for ensuring problems don’t occur later on.

 Gathering Tools and Materials